Skat (yacht)

 Skat is a luxury yacht built by Lürssen of Bremen, Germany as project 9906, a number prominently displayed on the hull in a typeface matching that of military vessels.
 The project started in November 1999 and the yacht launched in 2002.
 The owner was Charles Simonyi, a former Software Engineer from Microsoft and the fifth space tourist.
-She was sold to a company called LoGenio owned by Swiss entrepreneur Eugenio Losa in October 2021.
 The yacht is 71 m long.

 Simonyi once had a Danish girlfriend who called him skat, literally "treasure", a common term of endearment similar to "honey" in English.